dominique-mueller/notification-js/README.md

 $('document').off( 'notification.open', function )
 ```

-### List of events
+### Event list

-The following list of available events contains a short event name (for the library specific methods) and a long event
+The following list contains all available events.
+Next to the short event name (for the library specific methods) and
-name (for the vanilla JavaScript or jQuery methods) as well as a description explaining when these events will be
+the long event name (for the vanilla JavaScript or jQuery methods) there is also a description explaining when these
-triggered.
+events will be triggered.

 | Short      | Long                    | Description                              |
 | ---------- | ----------------------- | ---------------------------------------- |